 The provider does an excellent job of protecting your identity online, storing no user logs of any kind and accepting Bitcoin as payment.

-Apps are available for the macOS, Windows, Android and iOS platforms, and up to 7 devices can be connected simultaneously on a single account.
+Apps are available for the macOS, Windows, Android, Linux and iOS platforms, and you can connect up to seven devices simultaneously on a single account.
 Router support is also available.

 - No logs